DeveloperColton/RbxAPI/README.md

 # RbxAPI
-# RbxApi

-RbxApi is a simple, open source proxy server that is used to request stuff from the ROBLOX api and return it to you.
+RbxAPI is a simple, open source proxy server that is used to request stuff from the ROBLOX api and return it to you.

 This is my first ever so called "public" project and I don't really expect anyone to use it.
 I simply did it for fun and for my own use in my projects.